|Policies > Degree Requirements > Graduation

 ||Cum Laude (with honors)

-Further, the honors calculation will include all hours completed in the semester in which the first of those final fifty-four (54) hours was completed.
+Further, the honors calculation will include all hours completed in the term in which the first of those final fifty-four (54) hours was completed.

 See Catalog archives for honors policy for students beginning under catalogs prior to Fall 2010.